fedebrando/SantaClausProblem/README.md

 # Santa Claus Problem
 Let us indicate the project root directory with `/`.

+## Petri net models
+The folder `/Petri_net_models` includes the Petri net models (actually, GSPN and DTPN models) reported in the paper <i>Exposing the Concurrency of the Santa Claus Problem</i>, submitted for publication by F. Brandini, A. Mazzocchi and S. Caselli.

+All models in format .PNPRO can be open and analyzed with the tool GreatSPN3.1, available at [this repo](https://github.com/greatspn/SOURCES).

+Last compatibility check: July 6, 2025

 ## Timed activities
 All timed activities occurring in the Santa Claus Problem  are implemented as random durations with values drawn from negative exponential distributions.
 The samples come from the <i>exp_dis(avg)</i> function described at `/src/lib/utilities.hpp`; this function samples a negative exponential distribution with average <i>avg</i> and returns the sampled value.